From Spiritual Bypassing to Embodied Spirituality

 Ready to Dive In?

 We work with the bypass patterns that keep us stuck, the exiled parts that are ready to come home, and the body’s own capacity to lead us back to wholeness.
-In a pristine natural setting, with cedar sauna, nourishing food, and sacred community, we come home.
+In a pristine natural setting on a private lake, with a wood-fired sauna, nourishing food, and sacred community.
+We create the space and provide the resources to let your body know, its safe to come home.

 The Spiral Inwards: How Your Body & Ancient Cultures Heal Trauma